microsoft/BotBuilder-V3/Builder/Node/libraries/latest.md

 * [Bot Builder on GitHub](https://github.com/Microsoft/BotBuilder)

 ## Install
-Get the BotBuilder module using npm.
+Get the latest version of BotBuilder using npm.

     npm install --save botbuilder

+## Release Notes
+Version 0.6 is the initial public release of Bot Builder for Node.js.
+Developers should expect breaking changes in future versions of the framework.
+A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).